 Frequently Asked Questions

-If you have questions not addressed below, please contact David Danenfelzer, Senior Director of Development Finance, at 512-477-3562.
+If you have questions not addressed below, please contact us at one of the following emails:

 • What is a land bank?

-A land bank is a public or community-owned entities created for a single purpose: to acquire, manage, maintain, and repurpose vacant, abandoned, and foreclosed properties.
-TSAHC holds land and works with Local Partners to develop it.
+A land bank is a public or community-owned entity created to acquire, manage, maintain, and repurpose vacant, abandoned, and foreclosed properties.
+TSAHC holds land and works with Local Partners to develop affordable housing.

 • What is a land trust?

 A land trust is an agreement where TSAHC maintains ownership of land that is developed by a Local Partner.
-This partnership allows TSAHC to own the land, and the Local Partners owns improvements on it.
+This partnership allows TSAHC to own the land, and the Local Partners/Home Buyers own the improvements.
 This provides deeper levels of affordability at rental properties and the ability to sell homes at a more affordable price.

 • Who may apply to be a TSAHC Local Partner?